Help with school costs

 Apply for free school meals from your local education authority (LEA).
 You can find your LEA on GOV.UK.

-Your child will automatically get free school lunches if they're in reception class or year 1 or 2.
+Your child will automatically get free school meals if they're in reception class or year 1 or 2.

 Getting help to pay for activities and uniforms